albar965/littlenavmap-manual/src/en/ROUTECALC.rst

 Note that a change in the ``Flight Planning`` window will not be automatically transferred to this window.

 The calculation might fail if using too low or too high values here.
+Make sure that you use a sufficiently high altitude which matches the selected airway type (Jet or Victor).

 .. _routecalc-adjust: